hyoo-ru/mam_mol/view/readme.md

 	sub() {
 		return [ this.text() ]
 	}
 } }
 ```

-Often it is convenient to combine declaration of property and usage of this one.
-The next example is equals to the previous completely:
+It's often convenient to combine declaring a property and using it.
+The following example is exactly the same as the previous one:

 ```tree
 $my_hint $mol_view